soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. ––traffic-split
 4. ––split-method

 # Chapter 10.
+Computing with Cloud Functions

 ## Exam Essentials

 - Know the relationship between events, triggers, and functions
 - Know when to use Cloud Functions versus App Engine applications.
 - Know the parameters for defining a cloud function on a Cloud Storage event.
   - google.storage.object.finalize
   - google.storage.object.delete
   - google.storage.object.archive
   - google.storage.object.metadataUpdate
 - Know the parameters for defining a Cloud Function on a Cloud Pub/Sub event.
 - Know the gcloud commands for working with Cloud Functions
   - gcloud functions deploy
   - gcloud functions delete

 ## Review Questions